DocAMR: Multi-Sentence AMR Representation and Evaluation: Evaluation

-MS-AMR aims at representing multiple sentences or a whole document in the form of one AMR graph.
-Therefore, it makes sense to assess the quality of this graph as single unified entity.
-Moreover, the prediction of cross-sentential links is bound to be dependent on the quality of within sentence AMR graph and vice-versa.
-Evaluating them separately will make it impossible to compare MS-AMR across systems relying on different sentence level predictions.
+\repname represents MS-AMR annotations of multiple sentences in the form of one AMR graph.
+Ideally, the quality of this graph should be assessed as single unified entity.
 Traditional measures of coreference, such as MUC, CEAF etc., try to align the gold coreference chains with the predicted ones based on the shared mentions.
 In the case of text based coreference resolution, identifying shared mentions is trivial since the mentions are anchored in the input text.
 AMR, by contrast, is not anchored in the text -- the nodes of AMR graphs are not aligned to words.
 As a result, traditional coreference measures can be applied to AMR only if the graphs are either identical to the gold graphs or have been aligned at the node level.

 The Smatch algorithm used for evaluation of AMR parsers is a randomly initialized, greedy, hill-climbing algorithm.
 Due to the greedy nature of the algorithm, multiple random restarts are needed to get a stable matching score.
 Moreover, the problem itself is NP-complete and even its greedy implementation becomes prohibitively slow as the size of graph increases.
 As a result, Smatch in its original form is quite inefficient for document-level AMR evaluation.